To keep its position as

 the Oracle DBA, there are several limitations on

-bitmap segment management in Oracle9i:
+bitmap segment management in Oracle:

 - Once allocated, the DBA has no control over the